Vantiv files for IPO as market looks up again

-Ohio-based Vantiv, owned by Fifth Third Bancorp (FITB.O) and buyout firm Advent International, filed to raise up to $100 million in an IPO of Class A common shares.
+Ohio-based Vantiv, owned by Fifth Third Bancorp and buyout firm Advent International, filed to raise up to $100 million (62 million pound) in an IPO of Class A common shares.

 In July, the Wall Street Journal reported that Vantiv was planning to file for an IPO that could value the company at as much as $4.5 billion, and hoped to raise between $750 million and $1 billion through the offering.

 "Payment processors have been hot across the board," Josef Schuster, founder of Chicago-based IPO investment firm IPOX Schuster, said.
-"Visa (V.N), MasterCard (MA.N) are trading near their highs ... the underlying indications are that this could be a pretty good offering."
+"Visa, MasterCard are trading near their highs ... the underlying indications are that this could be a pretty good offering."

-Formerly known as Fifth Third Processing Solutions, Vantiv competes with Global Payments Inc (GPN.N), Total System Services (TSS.N), First Data, Bank of America Merchant Services and Chase Paymentech Solutions.
+Formerly known as Fifth Third Processing Solutions, Vantiv competes with Global Payments Inc, Total System Services, First Data, Bank of America Merchant Services and Chase Paymentech Solutions.

 Forty-year-old Vantiv operated as a unit of Fifth Third until June 2009, when certain funds managed by Advent International bought a majority stake in it in a deal that valued the company at $2.35 billion at the time.